-Liberty Hospital’s interventional radiology services offers minimally invasive interventions to help treat a variety of conditions.
+Liberty Hospital's interventional radiology services offer minimally invasive interventions to help treat a variety of conditions.

 - No large incisions.

 - Less pain.

 - Outpatient basis or only a brief hospital stay.

 - Less risk.

 - Back pain: A special outpatient procedure called vertebroplasty can effectively reduce chronic back pain from compression fractures.
 A special cement is injected into the vertebra to stabilize the fracture.
 The treatment delivers quick relief and helps increase mobility.